sgonzalainen/IH-P4-GeoScoring_Offices/README.md

 # Result
 The winner coworking space is [this](https://weareepicenter.com/helsinki/), located at Helsinki city center.
-For more details, check `report.ipynb` within `output` folder (in order to see properly interactive maps, please render jupyter notebook [here](https://nbviewer.jupyter.org/)).
+For more details, check `report.ipynb` within `output` folder (in order to see properly interactive maps, you can see the rendered [here](https://nbviewer.jupyter.org/github/sgonzalainen/IronHack-Project4-GeoSpatialProject/blob/main/main.ipynb)).

 Examples of maps generated(here as image):